CREATING GOOD CHOCOLATE FROM TREE TO BAR

 Cacao is a sophisticated crop and like wine, it’s flavour is affected by“terroir”or the environmental conditions it is subject to.
 Very often knowledge about cultivation is passed on from generation to generation and is specific to the terroir.
 This is why the farmers have such an important role to play and why they deserve to be honoured.

-The beans we use are the criollo variety and they are heirloom beans, which are generally defined as a pre-industrialised cultivar with a superior genetic advantage.
+The beans we use are from Peru and are the criollo variety.
+They are heirloom beans, which are generally defined as a pre-industrialised cultivar with a superior genetic advantage.

 The cacao trees grow flowers which then turn into the fruit of the tree.
 These come in the form of pods.
 Pods contain between 20 and 30 beans that are surrounded by a white pulp.